omarboukhris/GrammarParser/README.md

 All the mentioned functions and more are wrapped in a utility class (`parselib.parselibinstance.ParselibInstance`).

-Reading a grammar and parsing a source code is trivial :
+Reading a grammar and parsing a source code becomes trivial :
 ```python
 from parselib.parselibinstance import ParselibInstance